jhadhriti/Contract-Contradiction-Checker/README.md

 Contract Contradiction Checker (CCC) Gradio app can be accessed in the following ways:

 1. Open the app available in the GitHub repository.
 Use the commands:- `pip install gradio sentence_transformers transformers torch stanza PyMuPDF selenium python-docx odfpy pypandoc sentencepiece ` to install dependencies, followed by `python main2.py`.
-Also, use `git checkout main` to switch to the proof-of-work branch that has the same functionality but uses our 5 finetuned model to do the same work.
+Also, use `git checkout single-pretrained-model` to switch to the branch that has the same functionality but uses the single cross-encoder NLI DeBERTa model, thus saving resources and increasing accuracy.

 2. In order to use the barebones NLI, head over to the "Main App" tab and choose any two languages. <br/><br/> ![Img1](./Imgs/NLI.png)<br><center>NLI App</center>